Absence of operator growth for average equal-time observables in charge-conserved sectors of the Sachdev-Ye-Kitaev model: Operator size symmetry in the disorder-averaged ensemble

 Taking the disorder average of a simple annihilation operator $\hat{c}_i(t)$ in the Heisenberg picture gives

-where the superoperators $\ell_{\alpha_i}$ are defined at the end of Sec.~\ref{s:model}, and the sum over repeated multi-indices is implicit.
+where the superoperators $\ell_{\alpha_i}$ are defined at the end of Section~\ref{s:model}, and the sum over repeated multi-indices is implicit.
 After using Wick's theorem, the previous equation results in a sum of nested commutators involving the operators $\hat{h}_{\alpha_1},\dots, \hat{h}_{\alpha_n}$, as well as their Hermitian conjugates $\hat{h}\daga_{\alpha_1},\dots, \hat{h}\daga_{\alpha_n}$, appearing in a certain order.
 In particular, each multi-index $\alpha_k$ is shared precisely by $\hat{h}_{\alpha_k}$ and $\hat{h}\daga_{\alpha_k}$, as follows from Eqs.~\eqref{disorder_properties-b} and~\eqref{disorder_properties-c}.
 If we expand each nested commutator in sequences of fermionic operators, for each $\hat{c}\daga_k$ appearing in any string there will always be exactly one $\hat{c}_k$, with the same index, somewhere within that same string.
 For each chain of fermionic operators, we may use the anticommutation relations to move $\hat{c}_i$ towards one of the edges, for example the left one.
 Each new sub-string originated by this process involves only the operator $\hat{c}_i$ and multiple sums over all sites of paired creation and annihilation operators.
 Following this argument, any initial string is equal to the original operator $\hat{c}_i$ multiplied by a complex combination of fermionic operators that, however, cannot depend on any lattice site in particular, as all indices involved are summed over: As a consequence, the latter will be a function of the number of sites $N$ and the charge operator $\hat{Q}$.
 In conclusion, we have proved that

 where the dependence on a function of $t^2$ arises from the absence of odd terms in Eq.~\eqref{expand_exp}.
-The above result shows that, if we limit its action to a subset of the Hilbert space with fixed $Q$, $\hat{c}_i$ is an eigen-operator of the generator of the ensemble-averaged dynamics.
-In other words, $\hat{c}_i(t)$ manifests no operator growth (nor hopping) on average.
+The above result shows that, if we limit its action to a subset of the Hilbert space with fixed $Q$, $\hat{c}_i$ is an eigenoperator of the generator of the ensemble-averaged dynamics.
+In other words, $\hat{c}_i(t)$ manifests no operator growth (nor hopping) on average when the total charge is fixed.

 Our above argument is readily extended to all fermionic strings of type $\hat{S}_{m,n}=\hat{c}\daga_{i_1}\dots\hat{c}\daga_{i_m}\hat{c}_{j_1}\dots\hat{c}_{j_n}$ in which all indices are distinct, i.e.,